lallben/PyBer_Analysis/README.md

 ![PyBer Ride Sharing Data](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/Fig1.png)
 ### Distribution of Riders by City Type
 ![Rider Count](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/ridecount_box&whisker.png)
 ### Distribution of Fares collected by City Type
 ![Rider Fare](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/ridefare_box&whisker.png)
 ### Distribution of Drivers by City Type
 ![Driver Count](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/drivercount_box&whisker.png)
 ### Percentage of Rides across City Types
 ![Rider Count Pie](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/piechart_rides.png)
 ### Percentage of Fares Collected across City Types
 ![Rider Fare Pie](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/piechart_fares.png)
 ### Percentage of Drivers across City Types
 ![Driver Count Pie](https://github.com/lallben/PyBer_Analysis/blob/main/Analysis/piechart_drivers.png)
+## Observations:
+- The Bubble Chart of the whole data shows quite clearly that the largest concentration of Rides and the Driver Counts are in the Urban City Type.
+However, the Fares charged are higher in the Rural City Type where the # of rides are considerably lower.
+- The purpose of the Box & Whisker Charts is show the distribution of the data across the population and they show that:<br>
+<i>The average Fares charged in the Urban Areas are approx $25 per ride whereas those in the Rural areas are between $35-$40 per ride.<br>
+The average rides in the Urban City Type are 24 as compared to 6 in the Rural City Type.</i>
+- The Pie Chart that show the ditribution of the market share across the City Types, reflect that the Urban City Type is by far the leader in Fares collected, # of Drivers as well as the # of Rides

+## Recommendations:
+Based on the analysis of the data I would like to make the following recommendations:
+- The Fares for the Urban City Type need to be adjusted upwards to bring the average Fares to approx. $30 per ride.
+Since the # of rides are already high and will continue to be that way, it makes more sense to bump up the Revenue.
+Even a small increase will have a significant psoitive impact on the Revenue without any affect on the ridership.
+- The Fares for the Rural City Type need to be adjusted downward to bring the average Fares closer to $30 oer ride.
+This will encourage more ridership in that area which is possibly lower due to the higher fares.
+The downward adjustment of Fares will not have a signifiacnt impact on the Revenue considering the ridership distributions.
+In fact this may result in an increase in ridership which will supplement the Revenue.
+-